Adkali/GSdork/README.md

 </pre>

 # Note
-This code only tested on kali machine with no problems.</br>
-With the right time, i will add to it more options for better searching.</br>
-Remember: USE IT FOR EDUCATION PURPOSE ONLY!<br>
+Please be advised that this code has only been tested on a Kali machine and no issues were encountered during the testing phase.
+Given the appropriate timeline, I intend to incorporate additional features to enhance its searching capabilities.
+Kindly note that this code is intended for educational purposes only and should not be used for any other purpose.

 # Updates
 19/1 - code improvement using threads and more querys.<br>